Up to: Tetris

 Consider the seven Tetris pieces (I, J, L, O, S, T, Z), known mathematically as the tetrominoes.
-If you consider all the possible rotations of these pieces — for example, if you consider the "I" oriented vertically to be distinct from the "I" oriented horizontally — then you find there are 19 distinct possible shapes to be displayed on the screen.
+If all the possible rotations of these pieces are treated as distinct — for example, "I" oriented vertically instead of horizontally — then there are 19 distinct possible shapes to be displayed on the screen.
 (These 19 are the so-called "fixed" tetrominoes.)
-But if rotations are not considered distinct — so that we treat both "I vertically" and "I horizontally" indifferently as "I" — then there are only seven.
+But if rotations are not considered distinct — so that both "I vertically" and "I horizontally" are treated indifferently as "I" — then there are only seven.
 We say that "there are seven tetrominoes, up to rotation".
 One could also say that "there are five tetrominoes, up to rotation and reflection", which accounts for the fact that L reflected gives J, and S reflected gives Z.